mjneary10/shaunagra-test/content/cards/condolence/sorry-for-your-loss-sister-card-sympathy-card-sister-with-feather.md

 description = "A beautiful (Sorry for the loss of your Sister, thinking of you at this very difficult time) card.
 It has a pink watercolour with an elegant pink feather on top of it."
 +++

+A beautiful (Sorry for the loss of your Sister, thinking of you at this very difficult time) card.
+It has a pink watercolour with an elegant pink feather on top of it.